You Changed My Life: Plot

 It has been six months since Laida Magtalas and Miggy Montenegro became a couple.
 Laida was promoted from executive assistant to accounts executive, while Miggy has been doing well as he is being mentored by his older brother Art Montenegro.
-Laida gets an offer from her aunt to work in Canada where she is being given a good recommendation.
+Laida gets an offer from her aunt to work in Canada where she is given a good recommendation.

 Miggy's father vouches for his promotion as general manager of the family's industrial laundry business in Laguna but this also prompts a few hesitations from Art.
 The promotion proves difficult for the couple's relationship as a result of time constraints and the relationship suffers from the pressures of being apart.
 Their relationship becomes even more troubled with the introduction of Macoy.
 Macoy is Laida's long time friend whom she broke up with after he did not keep his promise of them going together to the same college.
-Their situation turns worse when Miggy has to fix a few issues in the plant when he accepted orders from his brother Art's ex-girlfriend, Christina.
-His company's demand volume is too much for their man-power thus making some workers unhappy which leads to a labor strike.
-His father steps in and helps resolve the issue but Miggy has to set expectations to the clients affected by the strike.
+Their situation turns worse when Miggy has to fix a few issues in the plant after accepting orders from his brother Art's ex-girlfriend, Christina.
+His company's demand volume is too much for their manpower thus making some workers unhappy which leads to a labor strike.
+His father steps in and helps resolve the issue but Miggy has to set expectations for the clients affected by the strike.
 Those business meetings which preceded prompts Miggy to almost miss a wedding that Laida and he would go to.
 He arrives too late for the wedding and sees Laida crying with Macoy beside her.
 After Miggy and Laida have a heated argument, both of them decide to separate for a period of time.

-The industrial laundry business soon is working in optimum efficiency which makes his brother trust him more, to the point of having him take over the family telecom stake in China.
+The industrial laundry business is soon working at optimum efficiency which makes his brother trust him more, to the point of having him take over the family telecom stake in China.
 In the Montenegro group of companies annual general meeting, Laida sees Miggy for the first time after the argument, with Laida simply saying "Good morning, Sir", then leaving the venue right away.
 At the actual meeting, Miggy is announced as the officer in charge of the telecoms business.

 Macoy talks sense to Laida to go back and pursue Miggy.
 She meets Miggy in the garden where she says she still loves him.
 Miggy suggests that it will be a more challenging time for them, but he also says he loves her.
 Afterwards, the two share a kiss with each other.